poojalunia18/log-analysis/README.md

   1. For user's recommendation for this project, make sure a virtual machine is installed.
 You can download Vagrant and VirtualBox to install and manage your virtual machine.
   2. Once installed, to make sure it is up and running, run vagrant up to make the virtual machine online and later run vagrant ssh to login.
   3. Download the newsdata.sql file provided by Udacity.
 Unzip the file and put it inside the vagrant directory.
-  4. Load the database using psql -d news -f newsdata.sql.
+  4. To Load the data from database, execute psql -d news -f newsdata.sql.
-  5. Connect to the database using psql -d news.
+  5. Connection to the database, execute psql -d news.
-  6. Create the Views given below.
-Then exit psql.
+  6. If using views (Like I have mentioned below), create them and then exit psql.
   7. Run python3 udacity_log_analysis.py file on the terminal.

 ## Views Created